(c) Michael Soluri

-Jesseca Salky has been an agent for over a decade, and in the publishing industry even longer.
-She got her start at Random House and spent her formative years as an agent at the boutique literary agency, Russell & Volkening.
-Jesseca represents New York Times bestselling and Pulitzer Prize winning author Anne Tyler, whose 20th novel, A Spool of Blue Thread, was short-listed for the Man Booker Prize.
-Other highlights from her list include A Year in the Life of Chloe Snow (Simon Pulse, April 2017), We're All Damaged by Matthew Norman (Little A, June 2016); The Curve by Jeremy Blachman and Cameron Stracher (Ankerwycke, June 2016) and The Tumble Inn by William Loizeaux (Syracuse University Press, 2014).
-Jesseca received her J.D. from Fordham Law School and in addition to being an agent, does legal work for authors, publishers, agents and other publishing industry professionals who need a legal perspective.
+Jesseca Salky began her publishing career at Random House and spent her formative years as an agent and foreign rights manager at the boutique literary agency, Russell & Volkening.
+Jesseca represents a wide variety of literary authors, with a focus on literary fiction.
+Her clients include New York Times bestselling and Pulitzer Prize winning author Anne Tyler, among other critically acclaimed and prize-winning writers.
+Jesseca is also an attorney, and in addition to being an agent, does legal work for authors, publishers, agents and other publishing industry professionals who need a legal perspective.
 For legal matters only, you can reach her at email@example.com.

-Jesseca is looking for literary fiction submissions that are family stories, have a strong sense of character or place, or a daring or unique voice (think I Want to Show You More by Jamie Quatro), as well as upmarket commercial fiction that can appeal to men and women and has that Tropper/Hornby/Matt Norman quality to it.
-Some recent books she wishes she’d agented are The Vacationers by Emma Straub, My Name is Lucy Barton by Elizabeth Strout and Where’d You Go Bernadette by Maria Semple.
-She also loves to read non-fiction with a strong narrative in the areas of current affairs, food, finance, psychology, science, history and parenting.
+Jesseca is looking for literary fiction submissions that are family stories (she loves a good mother/daughter tale), have a strong sense of place (where the setting feels like its own character), or a daring or unique voice (think Jamie Quatro), as well as upmarket fiction that can appeal to men and women and has that Tropper/Hornby/Matt Norman quality to it.
+She loves interwoven or multiple narratives, novels in stories, and surprising character arcs.
+Some recent books she wishes she’d agented are The Immortalists by Chloe Benjamin, The Twelve Lives of Samuel Hawley by Hannah Tinti, Conversations with Friends by Sally Rooney, My Name is Lucy Barton by Elizabeth Strout and Where’d You Go Bernadette by Maria Semple.
+She also represents select narrative non-fiction in the areas of current affairs, food, psychology, science, history and parenting.

 Assistant: Ellen Goff